denpeshkov/cs-notes/Data Alignment.md

 - Size of the object must be aligned to satisfy alignment for arrays of objects
 - Stack frame must be aligned

-For example, given this struct:
+For example, given the following struct:

 ```c
 struct S {